 Sunday – Rest – Use the weekend days for cooking, chopping and prepping your meals.

-Examples: cabbage soup, steamed broccoli, salad, soups that aren’t cream-based, smoothies, etc.
+Examples: cabbage soup, steamed broccoli, salads, soups that aren’t cream-based, smoothies, etc.

 Box up ½ of your restaurant meal right away, in fact, ask for a to-go box when you order your meal.
 If they look confused explain it’s so you don’t overeat, they’ll totally get it.